HavocFiXer/mmMesh/README.md

 python pc_generation.py test.bin 10
 ```

-**Note**: to successfully read the data from the binary file, you should change the radar configuration to generation the binary file without the packet head.
+**Note**: to successfully read the data from the binary file, you should change the radar configuration to generate the binary file without the packet head.

 ## 3. mmMesh Deep Model